-OneDrive is a cloud storage service from Microsoft and it provides 5 GB of free storage to every user.
-This is integrated with Microsoft account and if you use Windows, you are have OneDrive preinstalled there.
+OneDrive is a cloud storage service from Microsoft, and it provides 5 GB of free storage to every user.
+This is integrated with Microsoft account and if you use Windows, you already have OneDrive preinstalled.

 OneDrive as a desktop application is not available on Linux.
-You can access your stored files via the web interface but you won’t get that native feel of using the cloud storage in the file manager.
+You can access your stored files via the web interface, but you won’t get the native feel of using the cloud storage in the file manager.

-You can use rclone CLI tool to sync OneDrive in Linux but it’s not easy to do and doesn’t give the native desktop application feel.
+You can use rclone CLI tool to sync OneDrive in Linux, but it’s not easy to do and doesn’t give the native desktop application experience.

-The good news is that you can now use an unofficial tool that lets you use OneDrive in Ubuntu or other Linux distributions.
+The good news is that you can now use an unofficial tool that lets you use OneDrive on Ubuntu or other Linux distributions.

-Get A Native OneDrive Experience in Linux With Insync
+Get A Native OneDrive Experience on Linux With Insync

 Even though it is a premium tool – the users who rely on OneDrive may want to get this for a seamless experience to sync OneDrive on their Linux system.